Borda count: Multiple winners

 The system invented by Borda was intended for use in elections with a single winner, but it is also possible to conduct a Borda count with more than one winner, by recognizing the desired number of candidates with the most points as the winners.
 In other words, if there are two seats to be filled, then the two candidates with most points win; in a three-seat election, the three candidates with most points, and so on.
 In Nauru, which uses the multi-seat variant of the Borda count, parliamentary constituencies of two and four seats are used.

 The quota Borda system is a system of proportional representation in multi-seat constituencies that uses the Borda count.
 Chris Geller's STV-B uses vote count quotas to elect, but eliminates the candidate with the lowest Borda score; Geller-STV does not recalculate Borda scores after partial vote transfers, meaning partial-transfer of votes affects voting power for election but not for elimination.

 Related systems

-Nanson's and Baldwin's methods are Condorcet-consistent voting methods based on the Borda score.
+The Nanson and Baldwin methods are Condorcet-consistent voting methods based on the Borda score.
 Both are run as series of elimination rounds analogous to instant-runoff voting.
-In the first case, in each round every candidate with less than the average Borda score is eliminated; in the second, the candidate with lowest score is eliminated.
-Unlike the Borda count, Nanson and Baldwin are majoritarian and Condorcet methods because they use the fact that a Condorcet winner always has a higher-than-average Borda score relative to other candidates, and the Condorcet loser a lower than average Borda score.
-However they are not monotonic.
+In the Nanson method, every candidate with less than the average Borda score is eliminated each round; in the Baldwin method, the candidate with lowest score is eliminated.
+Unlike the Borda count, Nanson and Baldwin are majoritarian Condorcet methods because a Condorcet winner always has a higher than average Borda score, and the Condorcet loser always has a lower than average Borda score.
+Neither method is monotonic.